EvotecIT/ADEssentials/README.md

 ## Changelog

+- 0.0.91 - 14.09.2020
+  - [x] Added ability to define own conditions/rules to `Show-WinADGroupMember`,`Show-WinADGroupMemberOf` using `PSWriteHTML` options
 - 0.0.90 - 13.09.2020
   - [x] Updates to `Get-WinADTrust` for better verbose
   - [x] Updates to `Show-WinADTrust` visual parts